Peter O'Toole: 1962–1972: Lawrence of Arabia and stardom

 Sam Spiegel, producer of Lawrence of Arabia, reunited O'Toole with Omar Sharif in The Night of the Generals (1967), which was a box office disappointment.
 O'Toole played in an adaptation of Noël Coward's Present Laughter for TV in 1968, and had a cameo in Casino Royale (1967).
-He played Henry II again in The Lion in Winter (1968) alongside Katharine Hepburn, and was nominated for an Oscar again – one of the few times an actor had been nominated playing the same character in different films.
+He played Henry II again in The Lion in Winter (1968) alongside Katharine Hepburn, and was nominated for an Oscar again, making him only the second actor to be nominated twice for playing the same character in two different films.
+(Note: The first was Bing Crosby, while Al Pacino, Paul Newman, Cate Blanchett and Sylvester Stallone have all done the same since.)
 The film was also successful at the box office.
 Less popular was Great Catherine (1968) with Jeanne Moreau, an adaptation of the play by George Bernard Shaw which Buck and O'Toole co-produced.
 In 1969, he played the title role in the film Goodbye, Mr. Chips, a musical adaptation of James Hilton's novella, starring opposite Petula Clark.
 He was nominated for an Academy Award as Best Actor and won a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 O'Toole fulfilled a lifetime ambition in 1970 when he performed on stage in Samuel Beckett's Waiting for Godot, alongside Donal McCann, at Dublin's Abbey Theatre.

 In other films, he played a man in love with his sister (played by Susannah York) in Country Dance (1970).
 O'Toole starred in a war film for director Peter Yates, Murphy's War (1971), appearing alongside Sian Phillips.
 He was reunited with Richard Burton in a film version of Under Milk Wood (1972) by Dylan Thomas, produced by himself and Buck; Elizabeth Taylor co-starred.
 The film was not a popular success.
 He received another Academy Award for Best Actor nomination for his performance in The Ruling Class (1972), done for his own company.
 In 1972, he played both Miguel de Cervantes and his fictional creation Don Quixote in Man of La Mancha, the motion picture adaptation of the 1965 hit Broadway musical, opposite Sophia Loren.
 The film was a critical and commercial failure, criticised for using mostly non-singing actors.
 His singing was dubbed by tenor Simon Gilbert, but the other actors did their own singing.
 O'Toole and co-star James Coco, who played both Cervantes's manservant and Sancho Panza, both received Golden Globe nominations for their performances.